-As previously described, BPA has created a reserve fund for cost savings in FY 2017.
-The availability of funds is dependent on: (1) the spending trajectory within the FY16/FY17 rate period, and (2) developing a process to reallocate funds to other priorities.
+Cost savings (Table 1) have been allocated to emerging priorities as identified by the Council in the 2014 Fish and Wildlife Program Investment Strategy or, if implementation ready fish and wildlife work has not been identified within a fiscal year, then returned to the BPA reserves.
+As previously described, BPA has created a reserve fund for cost savings.
+The availability of funds is dependent on: (1) the spending trajectory within the current BPA rate period, and (2) developing a process to reallocate funds to other priorities.

 At the May and October 2016 Fish and Wildlife Committee meetings the CSW requested and received committee support to explore approaches to identifying potential projects or program functions to apply identified cost savings.
+Staff recommended and the Committee agreed that projects that could be completed in one or two years are preferred, so as to maintain the capacity of the cost savings into the future for emerging priority work.
 Approaches that have been explored include: